TomSteglitz/ServiceNowScripts/README.md

 # ServiceNow Background Fix Scripts

 A collection of background fix scripts for ServiceNow maintenance tasks.
-All scripts are written in JavaScript (ServiceNow Rhino engine) and must be executed in scope **global** as a Fix Script.
+All scripts are written in JavaScript (ServiceNow Rhino engine) and must be executed in scope **global** as a Fix Script or Background Script.

-> ⚠️ Every script includes a `DRY_RUN` flag.
+> ⚠️ Most scripts include a `DRY_RUN` flag.
 Always run with `DRY_RUN = true` first and review the log output before executing live changes.

 ---